Visual Arts Festival

 Meet at Kesey Square bike share station

 Tour Eugene's newest murals in progress by bike!
 Bike share members are invited for a free, exclusive guided tour with PeaceHealth Rides.
 The casual ride route will include multiple stops along the way highlighting fun facts about the murals and artists.
-Each tour will be limited to ten riders.

-Party in the Plaza: Northstar Dance Company
+Party on the Plaza: Northstar Dance Company

 Thursday, August 2 • 5:30–6:15 p.m.